32 results for covid-19

 Thorne Harbour Health CEO, Simon Ruth, addresses our LGBTIQ and PLHIV communities as we head into the long weekend to say THANK YOU and encourage everyone to continue to look after themselves and those around them during the 2019 novel coronavirus (COVID-19).

-Using cloth masks to fight COVID-19
+Using masks to fight COVID-19

 Many people are using face masks to prevent either catching or passing on COVID-19.
 There is a lot of information on how to prevent the virus.
 Effective strategies include: social distancing, washing hands, isolation and self-quarantine.
 Unfortunately, there is not a great deal of evidence regarding the use of face masks in non-medical settings.